🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 Yeah, I don't know what that means.

-I don't think nonviolent, though.
+I don't think that's non-violent.

-So I don't know, I guess what you had the right idea.
+So I don't know, I guess, what you had the right idea.

 Yes, I threw out like five different things, and you said yes.